quintin-lee/quintin-lee/README.md

   <br/>

   <!--✍️QUOTE-START-->
-> The best error message is the one that never shows up. — Thomas Fuchs
+> Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand. — Martin Fowler
 <!--✍️QUOTE-END-->
 </div>
 </details>